logo

 Heron Therapeutics, Inc.

 Usage: APONVIE is indicated for the prevention of postoperative nausea and vomiting (PONV) in adults.
-It has not been studied for treating established nausea and vomiting.
+It is not studied for treating already established nausea and vomiting.

 • barhemsys